Indefinite Suspensions for Federal Employees

 Reasonable Conclusion of Indefinite Suspension

-Following the resolution of the issue resulting in the indefinite suspension, an agency must move in a reasonable fashion to end the indefinite suspension.
-In other words, an agency must initiate administrative action within a reasonable period of time after the completion of the pending investigation.
+When the issues that brought about the indefinite suspension are resolved the agency must be reasonably quick to end the indefinite suspension.
 See Engdahl v.
 Department of the Navy, 900 F.2d 1572, 1578 (Fed.
 Cir.
 1990); and See Campbell v.
 Defense Logistics Agency, 31 M.S.P.R.
 691, 693, 695 (1986) (where the appellant’s indefinite suspension was based on an indictment, the agency acted reasonably by proposing the appellant’s removal nine days after it learned of the appellant’s guilty plea and continuing the indefinite suspension until the effective date of the appellant’s removal), aff’d, 833 F.2d 1024 (Fed.
 Cir.
 1987) (Table).

 Contact Us

-When a federal employee faces a proposed indefinite suspension without pay it is very important for that individual to retain counsel as soon as possible.
-Berry & Berry, PLLC represents federal employees in response to proposed indefinite suspension matters and associated administrative investigations.
+Consult a federal employment attorney if you are proposed for an indefinite suspension.
+Berry & Berry, PLLC represents federal employees in responses to proposed indefinite suspension cases.
 Contact us by telephone at (703) 668-0070 or at www.berrylegal.com to schedule an initial consultation regarding your federal employment issues.